pragmint/open-practices/practices/avoid-storing-config-in-version-control.md

 # Avoid Storing Config in Version Control

-The practice of not storing configuration and sensitive data in version control is crucial for maintaining application security and flexibility.
+Avoiding Storing Config in Version Control makes systems for flexible and secure.
 It separates operational details from code, reducing the risk of data exposure and supporting seamless deployment across different environments, thereby becoming a fundamental principle in secure and scalable software development.

 ## Nuance